prosocial behavior: behavior that benefits others, or society as a whole

 the Dalai Lama

 Corrupt power - power based on domination and exploitation - feeds on antisocial behavior.
 It wins when we "mind our own business" instead of looking out for others.
 It wins when we prioritize personal gain and short-term results; when we judge people who are different; when we lose ourselves in passive entertainment, and succumb to self-doubt.
-It wins when we submit to the Industrial Age model of education that still plagues most schools: obedient students, staff and parents, following formulas and spitting back standardized facts, like workers on an assembly line.
+It wins when we submit to Industrial Age models of learning that still plague most schools, universities, and learning and development departments.

 As climate change makes good food, water and shelter more scarce, prosocial behavior is more important than ever.
 Introspection, empathy, communication, compassion and collaboration are more than good character: they're key to our survival.
 And those of us who have more than we need must learn to share, and redistribute land, money and resources.

-Prosocial power - people power - is what I have come to love, support, and cultivate in my years as an educator, therapist, learning designer, circle keeper, writer, artist, and parent.
-I live to listen and learn, to collaborate & connect.
+Prosocial power - people power - is what I have come to love, support, and cultivate in my years as a community organizer, program manager, instructional designer, educator, therapist, circle keeper, writer, artist, and parent.
+I live to listen and learn, to collaborate, connect, and co-create.

 For more about prosocial power... you tell me.
 I'd love to hear from you.
 I love to join forces with people who work to keep us connected to our core selves, to other people, and to the planet.
 We may be collaborating before we know it!